coolassassin/reactcci/docs/webstormIntegration.md

 # Webstorm integration
-Using [reactcci](https://github.com/coolassassin/reactcci) with Webstorm or any another product by [JetBrains](https://www.jetbrains.com) you are able to create External Tool to make scaffolding with reactcci more easier.
+Using [reactcci](https://github.com/coolassassin/reactcci) with Webstorm or any another product by [JetBrains](https://www.jetbrains.com) you are able to create [External Tools](https://www.jetbrains.com/help/webstorm/configuring-third-party-tools.html#web-browsers) to make scaffolding with reactcci more easier.
+## Quick setup
+You can set up configuration manually, but you can download settings file instead.
+Open folder according to your operating system:
+- **macOS**: *~/Library/Application Support/JetBrains/[product][version]/tools*
+- **Linux**: *~/.config/JetBrains/[product][version]/tools*
+- **Windows**: *%APPDATA%/JetBrains/[product][version]/tools*

+For more information read [the article](https://www.jetbrains.com/help/webstorm/configuring-project-and-ide-settings.html#restore-defaults).

+After that, download [**config file**](https://github.com/coolassassin/reactcci/raw/master/docs/reactcci.xml) and place in this folder like this:
+*.../JetBrains/Webstorm2021.3/tools/reactcci.xml*

+After that click on components' folder with right mouse button and in new "reactcci" menu choose what you need

+## Manual setup
 Make few simple steps to set up a new tool:
 1. Open Settings in menu `File -> Settings` (`Ctrl+Alt+S`, `⌘+Alt+S`)
 2. Open External Tools menu `Tools -> External Tools`